JaqueIsBaque/Valyrio/Docs/Stack Commands.md

 `Ï` takes input, converts to an integer and pushes to stack

+`i` takes input, evaluates it and pushes result to the stack

 `w` outputs an error

 `W` outputs a random error taken from a list of preset errors